protoapostoli/cath-help/src/content/docs/getting-started/updates.md

 :::tip
 Most recent updates will be at the top, and then continue in descending order.
 :::
+## 2 June 2025

+ - Releasing soon: Key Log.
+Manage keys and keep track of who checks them in and out.

 ## 27 December 2023